 The success of professional learning relies on the entire school community.
 School and district leaders, including administration and teachers, play an important role in identifying improvement goals, planning professional learning and development initiatives to accomplish the goals, and evaluating the effectiveness of these efforts.
 Administrators support teachers in their professional learning by providing needed resources and structured time set aside for professional learning.
 Teachers work collectively, along with administrators, to plan professional learning at the school and district level.
-Students, parents and the community-atlarge are involved in professional development through the School Improvement Plan, school climate surveys and the Title IIA Needs Assessment.
+Students, parents, and the community-at-large are involved in professional development through the School Improvement Plan, school climate surveys and the Title IIA Needs Assessment.
 Evaluation of professional learning will be monitored through classroom walkthroughs and teacher evaluations.

-The practice of planning of professional learning connected to student achievement data and identified teacher needs provides opportunities for supporting the improved performance of students and staff through results-driven professional learning, which is standards based, job-embedded and collaborative.
-System-wide standards-based professional learning in specific content and instructional strategies based on identified needs assures that all students are given the opportunity to master critical course content.
+The practice of planning of professional learning connected to student achievement data and identified teacher needs provides opportunities for supporting the improved performance of students and staff through results---driven professional learning, which is standards based, job--- embedded and collaborative.
+System---wide standards---based professional learning in specific content and instructional strategies based on identified needs assures that all students are given the opportunity to master critical course content.

 Georgia Department of Education certification renewal rules require the demonstration of the impact of professional learning on educator performance and/or student achievement.
 The Teacher Keys Effectiveness System (TKES) provides data to measure the impact of professional learning on educator performance and/or student achievement.
-In order to renew, educators evaluated using TKES must meet minimum evaluation requirements based on the certificate held at the time of recertification.
+To renew, educators evaluated using TKES must meet minimum evaluation requirements based on the certificate held at the time of recertification.
 The Leader Keys Effectiveness System (LKES) is a system of multiple measures, which together provide a stronger assessment of building leader effectiveness than each of the measures alone.
-Educators evaluated using TKES/LKES do have performance evaluations.
+Educators evaluated using LKES must meet minimum evaluation requirements in order to recertify.
+Educators not evaluated using TKES/LKES do have performance evaluations.
 Goals for these educators are established and assessed using the Local Units of Administration Manual (LUA's) performance evaluation system.
 LUAs are encouraged to use additional sources of data to inform development of PLPs and PLGs.
+Summative performance data is the minimum required but using additional data sources assures stronger PLPs and PLGs.